 Pilot Travel Center – Exit 26 on I-70

 Trucks may be loaded with excellent devices and technology like electronic logbooks, but drivers still need rest stops to get further services like showers, snacks and truck servicing.
 If you’re on I-70 at exit 26 in Grand Junction, you can take a turn to the Pilot Travel Center for a rest.
-They have over 60 parking lots and allow tired drivers to take a rest overnight in their trucks after a shower or rent a room in a nearby Red Roof Inn.
+They have over 60 parking lots and allow tired drivers to take a rest overnight in their trucks after a shower or rent a room in a nearby Red Roof Inn (affiliate link).
 Now that they accept almost all major American payment options, getting services at this stop is very easy.

 Travel Centers of America – Exit 278 on I-70